 The 6 Major Health Benefits of Turmeric (Curcumin)

-Researchers from Tufts University in Boston studied the effects of turmeric on mice fed a 22% fat diet.
+Researchers from Tufts University in Boston studied the effects of turmeric on mice fed a 22 percent fat diet.
 The curcumin kept blood vessels from developing in fat tissue (helpful in preventing obesity) and increased fat metabolism.

 A study published in July 2012 showed that using turmeric could prevent pre-diabetes from becoming full-blown diabetes by taking 250mg of curcuminoid supplements for 9 months.
 But, it not only prevented diabetes… it increased the function of beta cells, which allow the pancreas to release insulin.